tigiyev/rock-paper-scissors/README.md

 ### How to play:
 - Unzip the archive
-- Open game.hmtl file in your browser
+- Open `game.html` file in your browser
 - Open browser console (F12)
 - Refresh the page to restart